vsharkovski/cs-fix/README.md

 1. Open command palette (`ctrl + shift + P`)
 2. Type `Python: Select Interpreter`
 3. Select the interpreter created by Pipenv.
 It should look something like `Python 3.10.12 ('cs-fix'VL8dbg2y': Pipenv)`.

+### Linting

+There are linters which check and format your code automatically.
+To run them, while in the virtual environment, run the script [`./scripts/lint.sh`](./scripts/lint.sh).